pythonpune/linkstatus/README.md

 **Note: Skip link check for any line by adding `noqa` (no quality assurance) as inline comment .** like `<-- noqa -->` for `html` and `markdown`, `#noqa` for `python` etc...

+### CONTRIBUTION GUIDELINES

+If you would like to contribute please read the project contribution guidelines [here](CONTRIBUTING.md).

+### CODE OF CONDUCT

+For the community code of conduct please follow the following [link](https://github.com/pythonpune/meetup-talks/blob/master/CODE_OF_CONDUCT.md).